Megalomys desmarestii: Extinction

-It was common on Martinique until the end of the 19th century, when attempts were made to exterminate it because it was considered to be a pest of the island's coconut plantations.
+It was common on Martinique until the end of the 19th century, when attempts were made to exterminate it because it was considered to be a pest of the island's coconut plantations in the southern units of the country.
 It was also hunted for food; however, due to its strong musky odor, this was uncommon.
 On 8 May 1902, the volcano Mount Pelée erupted, completely destroying the island's principal city of Saint-Pierre.
-It has been speculated that the rice rat became extinct then or during a later eruption in 1902, but predation by introduced small Indian mongooses is more likely to have been the primary cause of its extinction.
+Predation by introduced small Indian mongooses was likely the primary cause of the muskrat's extinction, but the eruption has been speculated to have been the factor that finally drove it to extinction.